The best Micro Four Thirds lenses

 (Check the price on Amazon)

 This is almost the same combo as above, the main difference is that these lenses are not very bright and will be limited depending on the situation.
 The construction, optical quality and sharpness are well below the combo mentioned above.
-Conversely, the optics are light and really cheap.
+On the other hand, the optics are light and really cheap.
 To travel light and on a budget, this is a good choice.

 The Olympus M.ZUIKO 12-50mm 1:3.5-6.3 EZ, a cheaper alternative to the f/2.8 version